It doesn’t quite feel like the holidays until you make a trip to the Disney resorts at Christmas!

 If that wasn’t enough, you’ll hear yuletide music coming from a live band that automatically puts you in such a great mood.

-As you go deeper into the Grand Floridian, you’ll notice that the ginger smell is actually coming from a life-size gingerbread house that sells cookies and other sweets for to complete your holiday voyage at Walt Disney World.
+As you go deeper into the Grand Floridian, you’ll notice that the ginger smell is actually coming from a life-size gingerbread house (temporarily suspended) that sells cookies and other sweets for to complete your holiday voyage at Walt Disney World.

 While at the Grand Floridian be sure to take a walk around the resort to get some epic views of the fireworks show at the Magic Kingdom to complete you visit.

-You can learn more about The Grand Floridian Resort & Spa here!
+Read more about The Grand Floridian Resort & Spa here!

 Itinerary for Doing Christmas at Disney Hotels